SEBASBELMOS/workshop-001/README.md

 - **Hiring trends have fluctuated significantly over the years** for these four countries.
 - **Brazil and Colombia experienced the highest number of hires in 2019 and 2020**, followed by a **gradual decline in subsequent years**.
 - **Ecuador also peaked in 2020**, aligning with Colombia, before following a similar downward trend.
+- **The United States exhibited a more stable pattern**, though it also experienced **some fluctuations**, with a dip in **2020**, a **partial recovery in 2021**, and then a decline in 2022.
-- By **2022, all three countries recorded their lowest number of hires**, which could suggest **a shift in recruitment strategies, decreased hiring demand, or incomplete data for that year**.
+- By **2022, all four countries recorded their lowest number of hires**, which could suggest **a shift in recruitment strategies, decreased hiring demand, or incomplete data for that year**.

-This pattern points to a **declining recruitment rate in recent years**, potentially influenced by **economic factors, policy changes, or evolving industry needs**.
+This pattern indicates a **declining recruitment rate in recent years**, likely influenced by **economic factors, evolving industry needs, or internal policy changes**.

 Further investigation is necessary to determine if this decline is **temporary or indicative of a long-term shift**.

 ## Areas for Improvement